We may earn affiliate commissions for the recommended products. Learn more.

 Parental control

 Both Microsoft Defender and Malwarebytes could certainly be more generous with their offerings.
-Although they have the fundamentals well covered, neither of them offer a complete security suite.
+Although they have the fundamentals well covered, neither of them offers a complete security suite.

 A look at the table reveals that the providers both did a great job in terms of basic protection.
 However, it’s also apparent that both have neglected to offer some helpful additional features.
 In Malwarebytes’ case, it’s sorely missing a firewall and parental controls.
 Meanwhile, Microsoft Defender completely bypassed several vital features like a VPN and exploit protection.